Lostmyname/lmn-gulp-tasks/README.md

 }));
 ```

-Load bundle.js before bundle-extras.js and it will act as if they're in one
+You need to `require('./monkey')` from monkey-extras.js, but then when you load
-file.
+bundle.js before bundle-extras.js and it will act as if they're in one file.

 ### clean